 National sight classification price

-- British Blind Sport member: Free classification
+- British Blind Sport Adult member: FREE/Included in membership

 - Adult non-member: £40

 - British Blind Sport Junior member (17 years and under): £10